fa1kk/win-wallpaper/README.md

 ## win-wallpaper

-CLI tool to replace the default wallpapers and user icons in Windows with a solid color
+Replace the default wallpapers and user icons in Windows with a solid color

 Contact: https://twitter.com/amitxv